Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 LPG gas fittings and connections also include the gas bottle changeover valve that controls which gas bottle is in use, when two gas bottles are installed on your home.
 As the name implies, the gas bottle changeover valve changes over which gas bottle is in use.

-The gas bottle changeover valve connects the gas bottle and LPG pressure regulator via the LPG gas fittings and connections.
+The gas bottle changeover valve connects the gas bottle and LPG gas pressure regulator via the LPG gas fittings and connections.

 A gas bottle changeover valve come in two types, with manual (shown) and automatic changeover versions.